psychemedia/island-tales-book-one/03-godshill-stone-lay.md

 > 'We assure you, good Saint, we will do as you say.
 > But, ere that you bid us adieu,
 > Grant this favour benign, that our newly-built church
-> — By Beelzebub's guile nearly left in the lurch —
+> — By Beelzebub's guile nearly left in the lurch,
 > May be titled in honour of you.'
 >
 > "Though I'm flattered, the honour I needs must decline